kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 set_property(TARGET Miner PROPERTY OUTPUT_NAME "miner")
 ```

-To change the name of a binary, just change the final string in one of these lines.
+To change the name of a binary, change the final string in one of these lines.
 For example:

 `set_property(TARGET Daemon PROPERTY OUTPUT_NAME "AppleCoind")`